 Idea

-No matter what type of organization you’re working for, making money keeps things moving.
+No matter what type of organization you work for, making money keeps things moving.
 That also goes for saving money.
 Every dollar saved is a dollar that can be spent on something more important.

-And that’s why saving your organization money is essential to the survival of any organization.
-Since digital training solutions are our specialty, we’re going to show you how it can save your organization money whether tens of thousands, hundreds of thousands, or even millions.
+That’s why saving your organization money is essential to its survival.
+Since digital learning solutions are our specialty, we will show you how they can save your organization money, whether tens of thousands, hundreds of thousands, or even millions.

 All organizations are in it in some way to make money.
 Money saved translates to money made.

 The beauty of digital training is that, unlike other types of training, it’s easily scalable.
-Not only that but the more people trained, the more money saved.
+Also, the more people are trained, the more money is saved.

-But, before we get into all the details of how digital training saves your organization money, it’s helpful to understand what it is.
-It seems straightforward but defining digital training is not because it refers to so many different things.
+But it’s helpful to understand what digital training is before we get into all the details of how it saves your organization money.
+Although it seems straightforward, defining digital training is not straightforward because it refers to many different things.

 Any training that’s on a device or uses a device is digital training, right?
-Yes and no. Let’s take a look at what it is in context to this post.
+Yes and no. Let’s look at what it is in context to this post.

 What Is Digital Training?

-Even digital training is a vague term that could refer to a lot of things.
-But, in terms of this post, what we’re referring to is training that’s digital and asynchronous.
+Even digital training is a vague term that could refer to many things.
+But in this post, we’re referring to digital and asynchronous training.

-So, while virtual instructor-led training (vILT) could be considered digital training, in the scope of this article it’s not digital training.
-Of course, vILT does save more money typically than in-person training, but it’s still not effectively scalable which is of core importance to modern digital training solutions and its cost-saving abilities.
+So, while virtual instructor-led training (vILT) could be considered digital training, in the scope of this article, it’s not digital training.
+Of course, vILT typically saves more money than in-person training.
+However, it’s still not effectively scalable, which is crucial to modern digital training solutions and its cost-saving abilities.

-One of the main reasons we don’t do any instructor-led training is because of the fact it’s not scalable and pulls people away from their work.
+One of the main reasons we don’t offer instructor-led training is that it’s not scalable and distracts people from their work.
 So, what is digital training in the context of this post?

 Digital training